vmolab/solx/README.md

 **solx** passes [our test suite](https://github.com/matter-labs/era-compiler-tester), which includes:

 - [tests](https://github.com/ethereum/solidity/tree/develop/test/libsolidity/semanticTests) from the **solc** project
-- [real-world projects](https://github.com/matter-labs/era-compiler-tests/tree/main/solidity/complex/defi) such as UniswapV2 and Mooniswap
+- [real-life projects](https://github.com/matter-labs/era-compiler-tests/tree/main/solidity/complex/defi) such as UniswapV2 and Mooniswap
 - [additional tests](https://github.com/matter-labs/era-compiler-tests/tree/main/solidity) written by the **solx** team

 Our pool of tests is updated with every **solc** release.
 Arbitrary contracts are expected to compile correctly, but some may be temporary affected by stack-too-deep errors.
 Benchmarks indicate that **solx** generates larger code than **solc**, but reduces the gas consumption on average.